RyanDCampbell/ProjectClue/README.md

-## ProjectClue Version 0.1
+## Clue Version 0.2

 To compile and run the code:

-1) navigate to the folder path that contains all the files I have provided (In my case, the command is "cd clue").
+1) Navigate to the folder path that contains the Clue code.

-2) Copy and paste this command to compile .java files: javac Card.java ComputerPlayer.java Guess.java HumanPlayer.java IPlayer.java Model.java Player.java Main.java
+2) Open a new unix terminal

+3) To compile the program, enter the command: make

-3) Enter the command: java Main
+4) To run the program, enter the command: java Main

-5)The program will run, displaying the output to the console and print an "End of processing" message upon completion.
+5) The program will run, displaying the output to the console and print an "End of processing" message upon completion.

 ## To compile and run the test suit:

-1) navigate to the folder path that contains all the files I have provided (In my case, the command is "cd clue").
+1) Navigate to the folder path that contains the Clue code.

 2) Copy and paste this command to compile .java files: javac Card.java ComputerPlayer.java Guess.java HumanPlayer.java IPlayer.java Model.java Player.java Main.java